Morgan279/tikv-website/content/docs/5.1/deploy/install/test.md

 ### Deploy the TiKV cluster on a single machine

-This section describes how to deploy TiKV on a single machine installed with the Linux system.
+This section describes how to deploy TiKV on a single machine (Linux for example).
 Take the following steps:

 1. Download the official binary package.